OliPelz/setup-git-server-gitweb-debian-jessie-raspberry/README.md

 Finally refresh http://raspberry.skynet/gitweb to test if the new file ```HELLO_WORLD.TXT``` has been uploaded correctly!

 # Summary
-In summary now if you want to create a new repository on your git server, log in on the git server as user git, then if your new repo is called
+In summary now if you want to create a new repository on your git server, log in on the git server as user ```git```, then if your new repo is called
 ```tha_new_repoz_proj``` do:
 ```bash
 mkdir ~/repos/tha_new_repoz_proj